Frequently Asked Questions

 Product Upload supports importing to Shopify, Wix, Squarespace, WordPress (WooCommerce), and BigCommerce.

-We also offer free CSV import templates for each platform - visit Templates to download them.
+We also offer free CSV import templates for each platform - visit /resources/templates to download them.

 Yes.
 You can paste multiple product URLs at once to import them in a single batch, rather than one at a time.

 This is especially useful when sourcing from supplier catalogs or migrating products between stores.
-If you're migrating to a new platform, check out our free 301 Redirect Template Ecommerce Migration to avoid losing SEO rankings.
+If you're migrating to a new platform, check out our free /resources/templates/301-redirect-template-ecommerce-migration to avoid losing SEO rankings.

 Product Upload uses AI to automatically generate optimized titles, descriptions, and tags based on the source product data.